-As an illustrative example of the meaning of DAP we give Figure 1 as an example topology graph.
+We illustrate the meaning of DAP in Figure 1 with an example topology graph.
 Figures 1(a) & 1(b) show two ways to assign variants in this graph.
 Figure 1(b) is the superior assignment as more client pairs are connected given that a single variant is compromised.
 The superiority of this assignment is also reflected by the expected client connectivity values.
-This section is focused on finding the optimal variant assignment for a topology.